Mischer Neuroscience Institute: Education

-The Mischer Neuroscience Institute is affiliated with McGovern Medical School at UTHealth Houston Neurosciences, offering neurosurgery and neurology residencies and fellowships.
-These programs provide educational and research opportunities for residents and fellows, focusing on various aspects of neurological medicine within a large medical center.
+The Mischer Neuroscience Institute is affiliated with McGovern Medical School at UTHealth Houston Neurosciences.
+It offers neurosurgery and neurology residencies and fellowships.

 The Vivian L. Smith Department of Neurosurgery hosts a seven-year Neurosurgery Residency Program, admitting three PGY(Post-Graduate-Year) residents annually.
-Residents receive individualized mentorship, evaluations, and promotions, actively engaging in program assessment and enhancement.
-With a significant caseload of over 4,600 surgical cases per year, the program ranks among the United States' largest in terms of neurosurgical volume.
-Neurosurgical fellowships cover specialized areas including cerebrovascular/skull base, neurocritical care, and neuroendovascular surgery.
+Residents are individually mentored, evaluated and promoted, and are also regularly asked to evaluate the program and participate in its continual improvement.
+The program offers one of the largest neurosurgical caseloads in the United States, with more than 4,600 surgical cases per year.
+Neurosurgical fellowships include cerebrovascular/skull base, neurocritical care, neuroendovascular surgery, stroke and interventional stroke track, multiple sclerosis, movement disorders, neuro-oncology, neuromuscular, epilepsy and spinal and peripheral nerve surgery.

-The Department of Neurology offers medical education in clinical neurology at the undergraduate, graduate, and postgraduate levels.
-The Neurology Residency Training Program prepares physicians for independent neurology practice.
-Additionally, neurological fellowships are available, focusing on clinical neurophysiology (including EEG, EEG/video monitoring, EMG, and evoked potentials), vascular neurology, epilepsy, movement disorders, multiple sclerosis/neurovirology, neuroimmunology, and neuropsychology.
+The Department of Neurology provides medical education in clinical neurology at the undergraduate, graduate, and postgraduate levels.
+Neurological fellowships focus on clinical neurophysiology (including EEG, EEG/video monitoring, EMG, and evoked potentials), vascular neurology, epilepsy, movement disorders, multiple sclerosis/neurovirology, neuroimmunology, and neuropsychology.